Few know the dangers of perfume, but once you learn about them, you may never be a fan of fragrance again!

 The reason behind this is the controversial claim that many people make to having Multiple Chemical Sensitivity (MCS), a disorder that gives sufferers headaches, watery eyes, nausea, rashes and breathing difficulties when confronted with any kind of chemical: cleaning products, air fresheners, and, yes, perfumes.

-Doctors claim MCS isn’t a real syndrome; sufferers insist it is.
-There certainly must be some truth to their claims–after all, we all have an ‘enemy’ scent that makes us feel nauseous, and many people do complain of headaches after spending too long at the perfume counter in department stores.
+Some doctors claim MCS isn’t a real syndrome; sufferers insist it is.
+There certainly must be some truth to their claims: after all, we all probably have an ‘enemy’ scent that makes us feel a bit nauseous (mine is ‘Angel’ by Thierry Mugler), and many people do complain of headaches after spending too long at the perfume counter in department stores.

 The first step here is to realise that people who are sensitive to perfumes are usually most affected by sprayed scent: the chemical particles are diffused and inhaled, and are also more likely to land on the skin and hair of those who don’t intend to wear the perfume themselves.
 Scent that comes in dropper bottles is less likely to offend.